Cinema of Egypt: Early history (1890s–1930s)

-The earliest projections by the Lumière brothers, using a Lumière cinematograph in Egypt took place on the 15 November 1896, at the Toussoun Exchange in Alexandria, afterwards, in Cairo on 28 November, which is less than one year after the first projection in Paris, on 28 December 1895.
+The earliest projections by the Lumière brothers, using a Lumière cinematograph in Egypt took place on 15 November 1896, at the Toussoun Exchange in Alexandria, afterwards, in Cairo on 28 November, which is less than one year after the first projection in Paris, on 28 December 1895.
 Egypt's first cinema opened its doors in Alexandria in 1897.

 A limited number of silent films were made starting from that date, starting with the first Egyptian film released on 20 June 1907, a short documentary film about the visit of Khedive Abbas II to the Institute of Mursi Abul-Abbas in Alexandria called The Visit of the Khedive Abbas Helmi (1907).
 In 1911, laws organizing film industry were enacted in Egypt.
 In 1917, the director Mohammed Karim established a production company in Alexandria.
 The company produced two films: Dead Flowers (1917) and Bedouin's honor (1918), which were shown in the city of Alexandria in early 1918.